Bare Hill Correctional Facility

 Bare Hill Correctional Facility is a medium security state prison in Franklin County, New York, United States.
 The prison in the Town of Malone.

 Bare Hill C.F. is located by Franklin Correctional Facility, a medium security prison and Upstate Correctional Facility, a maximum security prison.

 The prison opened in 1988, and as of 2010 had a working capacity of 1722.

 Among the programs offered to the inmates is participation in social programs to aid residents of the region.
 Almost every prisoner has a work assignment, either within or outside the prison.

+In 2025, the US National Guard came to assist the understaffed facility amid protests by staff, who demanded safer working conditions.